TexasInstruments/edgeai-tensorlab/docs/datasets.md

 The dataset should be available in the path *dependencies/datasets/cityscpaes* - we use only the validation split - which should be in the folders *dependencies/datasets/cityscpaes/cityscapes/leftImg8bit/val* and *dependencies/datasets/cityscpaes/cityscapes/gtFine/val*<br>

+## KITTI dataset
+KITTI dataset downloading needs user registration hence our script can not download it automatically.
+User is requested to register at https://www.cvlibs.net/datasets/kitti/ and proceed with manual downloading of the dataset.
+KITTI dataset is needed for 3D object detection benchmarking.

+KITTI 3D-OD dataset needs preprocessing before it can be used in this script for benchmarking.
+User can refer https://github.com/TexasInstruments/edgeai-mmdetection3d#dataset-preperation for downloading and preprocessing the dataset for 3D-OD benchmarking task.